-It is not recommended to open the Properties window of more than one adapter simultaneously.
+It is not recommended to open the Properties window of more than one adapter at the same time.

 Teaming dialog enables creating, modifying or removing a team.
 Note that only Mellanox Technologies adapters can be part of the team.

 To create a new team, perform the following